How to Set Up SSL Aabsolutely Free Using Let’s Encrypt

-Now that we have described benefits of everything, let’s take a look at how you can get a free SSL certificate and make your site HTTPS-enabled.
+Now that you know the benefits of this certificate, let’s take a look at how you can get a free SSL certificate and make your site HTTPS-enabled.

 Web Host Manager is used to manage web-hosting accounts on a web server.
-If your hosting provider has installed provisions in case of WHM, you can get the benefits of Let’s Encrypt official plugin for WHM.
-This plugin is accessible for WHM version 58 and above.
-Start by running the below command in server terminal (usually putty):
+If your hosting provider has installed provisions in the case of WHM, you can get the benefits of the Let’s Encrypt official plugin for WHM.
+However, this plugin is accessible for WHM version 58 and above.
+So, start by running the below command in the server terminal (usually putty).

-Case 2: In case of a Shared Server Hosting
+Case 2: In the Case of a Shared Server Hosting

 - Through cPanel (Without Shell Access)

-cPANEL is a Linux-based web hosting panel that provides you with GUI and automated tools to make the process of web hosting easy.
-If you manage your website through CPanel, Plesk or any other control panel, some hosting providers such as FastComet, DomainRacer, BlueHost, provide a direct option for Let’s Encrypt in their interfaces.
-It makes the whole process of adding an SSL certificate for your domains easy.
+Cpanel is a Linux-based web hosting panel.
+It provides you with GUI and automated tools to make the process of web hosting easy.
+If you manage your website through cPanel, Plesk, any other control panel, or some hosting providers such as FastComet, DomainRacer, BlueHost, etc. they provide a direct option for Let’s Encrypt in their interfaces.
+Thus, adding an SSL certificate for your domains becomes easy.

 Let’s Encrypt recommends people with shell access to use the Certbot ACME client.
-Certbot offers free certificate issuance and installation automatically.
+However, Certbot offers free certificate issuance and installation automatically.
 Moreover, it keeps a check on the expiration dates of your certificates and renews them automatically.
-For people who do not want auto-configuration, it has separate expert modes also.
-For people who do not want auto-configuration, it has separate expert modes also.
-People who do not want to proceed with Certbot can check the official website of Let’s Encrypt for more client options for more client options.
+Whereas, for people who do not want auto-configuration, it has separate expert modes also.
+People who do not want to proceed with Certbot can check the official website of Let’s Encrypt for more client options.

-Once you have made the switch to HTTPS, any packets(s) of data sent afterwards is protected using the TLS protocol.
-This means you are guaranteed the three basic levels of network protection:
+Once you have made the switch to HTTPS, any packets(s) of data sent afterward are protected using the TLS protocol.
+Thus, you are guaranteed the three basic levels of network protection.

 - Encryption: All your exchanged data is encrypted.
-This means that even if eavesdroppers somehow manage to “listen” to your data, it will be worthless since they don’t have a decryption key.
+This means that even if eavesdropper somehow manages to “listen” to your data, it will be worthless since they don’t have a decryption key.

-- Data Integrity: Information encrypted cannot be seen by others while it is still in transit, thus avoiding eavesdropping and man-in-the-middle attacks.
-Also, data cannot be corrupted or tampered by a third party without being detected.
+- Data Integrity: Information encrypted cannot be seen by others while it is still in transit.
+Thus, help to avoid eavesdroppers and man-in-the-middle attacks.
+Also, data cannot be corrupted or tampered with by a third party without being detected.

 - Authenticity: HTTPS authenticates your site by making sure it is the one the server and/or users are supposed to be communicating with.